 Hammertoes are a foot condition that affect the second, third or fourth toe, with one or more toes being affected.
 An abnormality in the middle joint of the toe will cause the toe to bend downward and potentially overlap other toes.
 The bend in the toe will progressively worsen over time, hence having more of an impact on older people.
 Hammertoes are more prevalent in women than in men, and the risk increases as we age.
 Symptoms include corns and calluses that are caused by the friction between ill-fitting footwear and the deformed toe.
 There is also a good chance that the afflicted toe will be painful.
 Severity depends on whether the toe is still flexible, or fixed in one position.

 A chiropodist will likely recommend an overhaul of your footwear, especially if they become aware that the bent toe is rubbing against your shoes.
-Shoes with more room for your toes will greatly improve your daily life, as well as orthotics aimed at shifting the hammertoe in a more comfortable position.
+Shoes with more room for your toes will greatly improve your daily life, as well as orthotics aimed at offloading pressure from the affected joints.
 At-home stretches that Focus on the toes may also be beneficial.

 Read even more about hammertoes!